AdamISZ/CoinSwapCS/docs/config-guide.md

 About `tx_01_confirm_wait`: this is mostly to defend against re-orgs, which are rare events in Bitcoin.
 An outstanding code edit will require the server to specify its min-max, which you will have to be in-range of; for now it defaults to 2.
-For mainnet I suspect anything from 2 to 6 will be reasonable.
+For mainnet I suspect around 2-6 will be reasonable for a quick-style swap with a much larger value for a "slow/secure" style swap.

 ### SESSIONS